phillydotnet/HandsOnLabs/docs/install_git/windows_git_installation.md

 # Installing Git (for Windows Developers)
 There are many ways to have Git installed on your machine.

+1. Install Visual Studio 2017 - Select Git For Windows component
+2. Install Git for Windows
+3. Install via Chocolatey

+As of this writing, GitHub Desktop no longer installs Git (for command line usage), but still performs Git functions.
+We suspect it is using a Git library internally.
+If you are interested in this, check out [libgit2](https://libgit2.org/).
+There are many different language implementations.

 Please read all of the options below and determine your best action:

 ## Install Visual Studio 2017
 Download - (https://visualstudio.microsoft.com/vs/)